sergeygildi/HildiCan/README.md

   Download the project and build it:

-> `mvn clear package`
+> `mvn clean package`

  Start app:

- > `java -jar target//HildiCan-1.0-SNAPSHOT.jar`
+ > `java -jar target/HildiCan-1.0-SNAPSHOT.jar`

-  If you want to start to see what is in another directory, just specify the path to the desired directory.
+  If you want to see what is in another directory, just specify the path to the desired directory.

  > `java -jar target/HildiCan-1.0-SNAPSHOT.jar /target`